laserdisc-io/tamer/README.md

 Make sure you have docker installed before proceeding.

-From the `s3/local` folder launch `docker-compose up` (you can enter `docker-compose down` if you want to start from scratch).
+From the `s3/local` folder launch `docker compose up` (you can enter `docker compose down` if you want to start from scratch).
 After that you should be able to access the Kafka gui from [http://localhost:8000](http://localhost:8000).

-Start the `runS3.sh` program which contains some example environment variables.
+Start the `runS3Simple.sh` program which contains some example environment variables.
-If tamer works you should see messages appearing in the Kafka gui.
+If Tamer works you should see messages appearing in the Kafka gui.

 ## License